Divine Intervention (2002 film): Plot

 A tourist asks an Israeli policeman for directions.
 Unable to help her himself, the policeman brings out a blindfolded Palestinian prisoner from the back of his van.
 The Palestinian tells her three different possible routes.

 The couple is in the car again.
 The man (E.S.) blows up a red balloon with the face of Yasser Arafat drawn on it.
 He releases it near an Israeli checkpoint.
 An Israeli soldier is about to shoot it down but his comrade stops him.
 In the confusion, the couple are able to drive through the checkpoint together.
 The balloon floats across Jerusalem, eventually settling against the Dome of the Rock.

 At night, the couple again in a car.

 The next morning, five Israeli men practice an elaborate sequence of dance-like moves.
 Armed with guns, they repeatedly fire at targets painted like a Palestinian woman under the direction of a choreographer-officer.
 When one of the targets fails to fall to the ground, a real Palestinian woman (dressed like the targets) appears.
 The officer instructs his men to fire at her.
 In a supernatural feat, she gathers their bullets in the air around her and rises from the ground.
 The bullets form a crown of thorns around her head until she lets them fall to the ground.
 She then uses crescent-adorned stars and rocks to kill all but the officer.
-A helicopter appears to reinforce the Israelis, which the woman also easily destroys.
+A helicopter appears to reinforce the Israelis, which the woman also easily destroys throwing a sheld with the form of Palestine.
 The dance choreographer watches helplessly and the woman disappears.

-The film ends with a man and his mother watching their dinner cook in a pressure cooker.
+The film ends with E.S. and his mother watching their dinner cook in a pressure cooker.